CodePushGo/website/src/content/blog/en/angular-mobile-app-capacitor.md

 To access the Android project later, you must install [Android Studio](https://developer.android.com/studio/).
 For iOS, you need a Mac and should install [Xcode](https://developer.apple.com/xcode/).

-Additionally, you should find a **capacitor.config.ts** file in your project, which contains some fundamental Capacitor settings utilized during the sync.
+Additionally, you should find a **capacitor.config.ts** file in your project, which contains some fundamental React Native settings utilized during the sync.
 The only thing you need to pay attention to is the **webDir**, which must point to the result of your build command.
 Currently, it is inaccurate.

 To rectify this, open the **capacitor.config.json** file and update the **webDir**: